INTEG_small.gif - 1817 Bytes

 is an initiative of CII the Construction Industry Institute, and the University of Texas at Austin.
 PIP provides standards which are "harmonized" from engineering company standards in multiple disciplines including:

-Profibus & Profinet International provides standards and testing for Profibus hardware and software including the PROFIBUS Industrial Data Highway Standard.
+Profibus and Profinet International provides standards and testing for Profibus hardware and software including the PROFIBUS Industrial Data Highway Standard.

 STEP STandard for Exchange of Product Data